RizkiOktavia05/hello-world/README.md

 Hi!!

 Lemme introduce myself.
 I'm Reo, an undergraduate student major in Mathematics.
-Basically, I'm not good at Math, but as time goes on I'm suddenly interested in data analysis.
+As time goes on I'm suddenly interested in data analysis.
-I really wanna learn more about it.
-Anw, I have a youtube channel named Viaw Reo
+I really wanna learn more about it

 Glad to know you!